Daniel Goodfellow

+Goodfellow's career also coincided with a period of sustained success for Great Britain in the sport, and the growing depth in the men's events in his nation.
+Having narrowly failed to gain selection for a third Olympic Games in 2024, he retired from the sport in 2025.

 Early life

 Goodfellow was born in Cambridge on 19 October 1996 to Sharon (née Baxter) and John Goodfellow.
 His father John was diagnosed with a brain tumour at the age of 28 and died in 2006 at the age of 39.
 From 2008 to 2013, he was a student at Melbourn Village College.

 Goodfellow started attending sessions held by Cambridge Dive Team at Parkside Pools when he was young.
 He won gold medals in 10m platform as well as 3m and 1m springboard in the 10 to 11-year-old category of the 2007 ASA National Age Group Championships as well as a bronze in the synchro.
 In 2012, when he was 15, he was selected for the Great Britain development squad for his potential to be successful in sports.
 He moved to Plymouth to train in 2013 and joined Plymouth Diving Club.

 Career

 2011–2015

 In 2011, at the age of 14, Goodfellow won his first medal in a major competition at the European Junior Diving Championships in Belgrade, winning bronze in the 3m springboard.
 In 2012, he won silver on the 10m platform, bronze on individual 3m springboard, and gold on the 3m springboard synchro with Freddie Woodward at the International Youth Meet in Dresden, Germany.
 In 2013, he won gold in the 10-metre platform at the European Junior Championships.

 Goodfellow also made his senior international debut in 2013 at the European Championships in Rostock and World Championships in Barcelona.
 In 2014 Goodfellow partnered with Matty Lee in the FINA Diving World Series, and won 10m Synchro bronze in two World Series legs in Dubai and Beijing.
 However, in the build-up to the 2014 Commonwealth Games in Glasgow, Goodfellow suffered an elbow injury, which sidelined him from participating in the competition in Glasgow.
 Soon thereafter, he had a shoulder injury that damaged a nerve, for which he had surgery on Christmas Eve, 2014.

 The surgery on his shoulder meant that he was unable to compete for some time in 2015.
 Goodfellow returned to competitive diving competition in the summer of 2015 at the tail-end of the season in the 3m springboard event in Bolzano, Italy.